jeffbayes/jeffbayes.github.io/about.md

 Thanks for taking the time to learn a little about me.
 I'm Jeff.

 I'm currently a Computer Science student at the University of Oregon, expecting to graduate after Winter 2016.
+(Update: Just graduated, and looking for my next gig!)
 I have interned as a Front-end Developer at Azuqua in Seattle, WA, working on a product development tool.
 I brought the University of Oregon Web Development Club from once-per-term meetings to productive weekly meetings, hosting an annual hackathon, and expanding the scope from web development to general software development.

 I consider myself somewhere between a project manager and a full stack developer with a front-end slant.
 In my experience, project management and front-end development are all about asking the right questions.